-Originally from Saskatoon, Saskatchewan, violinist Julia Wedman joined Tafelmusik in 2005 and quickly developed a reputation for her solo performances.
-She is regularly showcased on the orchestra’s home series and on tours throughout Canada, the U.S.A., Mexico, Puerto Rico, Europe, China and Korea.
+Originally from Saskatoon, Saskatchewan, baroque violinist Julia Wedman joined the Tafelmusik Baroque Orchestra in 2005 and quickly developed a reputation for her solo performances.
+She is regularly showcased on the orchestra’s home series and on tours throughout Canada, the U.S.A., Mexico, Puerto Rico, Australia, New Zealand, China, Korea, and Japan.
 The Globe and Mail describes her playing as “extraordinarily intuitive,” “highly communicative,” and, her personal favourite, “zesty”!
-As a student, she developed a passion for period performance, inspired by her work at Indiana University with baroque violinist Stanley Ritchie, as well as studies at the University of Western Ontario and the University of Toronto.
+As a student, she developed a passion for historically informed performance, inspired by her work at Indiana University with baroque violinist Stanley Ritchie, as well as studies at the University of Western Ontario and the University of Toronto.

 Julia's debut solo recording of Biber's Mystery Sonatas (Sonoluminus) was released in the spring of 2011 and has received rave reviews.
-The CD was featured in the July 2011 issue of Gramophone magazine, saying “Rather exceptionally, one suspects, Wedman has approached Biber's music as a true pilgrim, interpreting key moments in the life of Christ thoughtfully, vividly and with evident personal humility and warmth.
+The CD was featured in Gramophone magazine: “Rather exceptionally, one suspects, Wedman has approached Biber's music as a true pilgrim, interpreting key moments in the life of Christ thoughtfully, vividly and with evident personal humility and warmth.
 Her performances exude humanity and have about them a radiance that somehow transcends the sound of her lovely 1694 instrument.”